WICG/client-hints-infrastructure/README.md

     the `Accept-CH-Lifetime` opt-in hold origin state in the browser for a period of predetermined time, its associated state needs to be similarly evicted when such user actions are taken.

+# Motivation and trade-offs

+## Proactive content negotiation and its benefits

+When we need to choose a solution that will provide alternative resources to the user's browser based on various factors, we are faced with a design
+dillema: We can provide the browser with a list of all potential URLs and let the browser choose the best one, or we can use **content negotiation** and pick the best fit resource variant on the server.

+The former option certainly has its place, and it is used successfully across the web in examples like `<picture>`, `srcset`, `<video>`, etc.

+At the same time, there are some use-cases where it is not sufficient.
+Transformation and adaptation of the page's subresources in a manner that is independent from the page's markup can result in more scalable and dedicated solutions, that don't have to be assimilated to markup related workflows.

+By decoupling the resource selection from markup, we can enable external services to perform those transformations automatically.
+We can also provide a wider range of resources, as offering more resources may result in some server-side costs, but those costs are not directly exposed to the user in the form of markup bloat.

+There are many potential dimensions by which we'd want the content adapted to the user:

+* Device characteristics
+   - Screen dimensions
+   - Screen density
+   - Memory and CPU capabilities
+   - Range of colors the screen can display
+* Browser characteristics
+   - User Agent major or full version
+   - Device model, OS version and platform
+   - Supported formats and codecs
+* User preferences
+   - Data saving preferences
+   - Preferred language
+* Network conditions
+   - RTT
+   - Effective bandwidth

+The list above is not necessarily exhaustive, but it can give us an idea as to why simply providing the browser with URLs for all the above dimensions and their permutations may not be practical, at least in some cases.

+## An opt-in solution and its tradeoffs

+Client Hints requires that the server explicitly advertise and request a set of hints it would like to receive.
+This makes such requests explicit and does not enable passive fingerprinting using those hints, which is one of the key and guiding requirements for Client Hints.

+Beyond that, exposing all the details and dimensions to all servers runs a risk of bloating request headers.
+There are many potential details that can be useful for content negotiation, and we expect that list to grow over time.
+Sending all the hints all the time can quickly bloat HTTP requests, and make them significantly larger than they should be.
+To avoid request bloat, it is more efficient for servers to specifically request the headers they would take into account, and send only these hints with upgoing requests.

+Unfortunately, that decision doesn't come without tradeoffs.
+Client Hints as an opt-in mechanism currently means that content adaptation of the initial navigation request on the very first view is not possible, at least not without hacks.

+At the same time, for features which are critical for content negotiation of navigation requests, browsers may choose to send them regardless of a server opt-in, in case it deems exposing that information as something that doesn't increase the passive fingerprinting surface.

+_Note:_ there may be other, out of band, opt-in mechanisms in the future that could enable delivery of hints on first navigation to new origins, such as Origin Policy.

+## **Privacy enhancing** content negotiation

+Content negotiation is typically viewed as a mechanism that enables passive fingerprinting, by adding different bits of data to different user's requests by default, and enabling servers to use that to tell users apart without leaving any trace of that activity.
+The Client Hints infrastructure and its opt-in enables us to avoid that, as servers need to tell the browsers which information they need, making any such fingerprinting use detectable.

+But, Client Hints can also enable us to do more than that for user privacy, and turn passive-fingerprinting-enabling content-negotiation mechanisms (e.g. The `User-Agent` or `Accept-Language` request headers) into opt-in-only mechanisms.
+That would effectively reduce the passive fingerprinting surface on the web, and enable browser to keep closer tabs on entities that use that information for seemingly nefarious reasons.

 # Conclusion